Aerial view of trucks parked at loading docks and bays

 Direct transports

-One or a few shipments move with minimal handling directly between pickup and delivery.
-This becomes relevant for sensitive goods, tight delivery windows, or dense recurring relations.
+In direct transport, one or a few shipments move with little or no handling between pickup and delivery.
+This model is especially relevant for sensitive goods, tight delivery windows, or relations with sufficient shipment density.

 Network transports

-Shipments are collected in pre-haul, consolidated through hubs or cross-docks, moved in linehaul, and delivered in post-haul.
-This model is especially economical where recurring relations and stable volumes exist.
+In a network model, shipments are collected in pre-haul, consolidated through hubs or cross-dock facilities, moved in linehaul, and delivered in post-haul.
+This model improves utilization and is especially economical where recurring relations and stable volumes exist.

 Hybrid models

-Many operations combine both approaches.
-Depending on shipment structure, service level, relation, and utilization, dispatch must decide whether a shipment should move directly or via the network.
+Many companies combine both approaches.
+Depending on shipment structure, service level, relation, and utilization, dispatch needs to decide whether an order should move directly or through the network.
+That decision has major impact on cost, transit time, and resource use.

-LTL needs planning logic that reflects operational reality
+LTL needs planning logic that models operational reality cleanly

 Consolidation of compatible shipments

-Orders need to be combined so capacity is used well without violating transit times, restrictions, or service commitments.
-Free space alone does not guarantee an economical combination.
+Several orders have to be combined so capacity is used well without putting transit time, restrictions, or service commitments at risk.
+Not every free space is automatically economical to use.

 Realistic capacity evaluation